Introduction to Integration Architecture

 The other component of integration architecture is the container platform.
 The container platform is used to provide one common environment for the developers so that they can manage the applications, services, security, process integration and other integration points using one common platform.

 4. Storage Services

 The storage services are the key component for the integration architecture.
-As the name suggests this component is used to store the data and other important information that is used by the developers to manage the application and security for the integration architecture.
+As the name suggests, this component is used to store the data and other important information that the developers use to manage the application and security for the integration architecture.

 Benefits of Using the Integration Architecture

-The integration architecture is use for both purposes I.e. business purpose and technical purpose.
+The integration architecture is used for both purposes, I.e. business purpose and technical purpose.
 This is more beneficial for the technical purpose a sit consist of several benefits.
 Some of them are mentioned below:

 1. Reduce Liability for Scaling